NulxDev/Nomad-AI-Dashboard/README.md

 # Nomad AI Dashboard 🌍

 A lightweight, privacy‑first dashboard built for digital nomads, entrepreneurs, and productivity enthusiasts.
-Deployed with free tools (Netlify, GitHub Pages) and designed for rapid iteration.
+Deployed with free tools GitHub Pages and designed for rapid iteration.

 ## ✨ Features
 - 🔒 Privacy‑focused: no hidden data collection